Merry Christmas to everyone, I hope you are having a wonderful holiday season.

 - I was thankful for the present, now and today.

-- I sat on the couch, watched the Christmas tree lights and listed to Christmas carols on Pandora.
+- I sat on the couch, watched the Christmas tree lights and listened to Christmas carols on Pandora.

 - I hugged my adult kids when I could, much to their dismay.